Adriaen Rombouts

 Adriaen Rombouts (c.
-1640 – in or after 1670) was a genre painter active in Brussels in the middle of the 17th century.
-He is known for his indoor scenes with peasants engaging in play, eating and drinking.
+1640 – in or after 1670) was a Flemish Baroque painter active in Brussels in the middle of the 17th century.
+He is known for his indoor genre scenes with peasants engaging in play, eating and drinking.

 Life

 Very little is known about the life of Rombouts.
 He was likely born sometime around 1640.
 He became in 1653–1654 a pupil of Joos van Craesbeeck in Brussels.
 Van Craesbeeck was a prominent genre painter who had trained with Adriaen Brouwer and had moved from Antwerp to Brussels around 1650.

 The last known dated work of Rombouts is dated 1670.
 It is not known when or where the artist died.